WakiMak/trentent.github.io-forked/_posts/2017-05-01-citrix-storefront-pass-uri-parameters-to-an-application.md

 &nbsp;

-I originally planned to use the &#8216;WebAPI&#8217; and create a custom StoreFront, but I really, really want to use the new Storefront UI. Â In addition, I do NOT want to have to copy a file around to each Storefront server to enable this feature. Â So I started to wonder if it would be possible to modify Storefront via the extensible customization API&#8217;s it provides. Â This involves adding javascript to theÂ &#8220;C:\inetpub\wwwroot\Citrix\StoreWeb\custom\script.js&#8221; and modifying theÂ &#8220;C:\inetpub\wwwroot\Citrix\StoreWeb\custom\style.css&#8221; files. Â To start, my goal is to mimic our existing functionality and UI to an extent that makes sense.
+I originally planned to use the 'WebAPI' and create a custom StoreFront, but I really, really want to use the new Storefront UI. Â In addition, I do NOT want to have to copy a file around to each Storefront server to enable this feature. Â So I started to wonder if it would be possible to modify Storefront via the extensible customization API's it provides. Â This involves adding javascript to theÂ "C:\inetpub\wwwroot\Citrix\StoreWeb\custom\script.js" and modifying theÂ "C:\inetpub\wwwroot\Citrix\StoreWeb\custom\style.css" files. Â To start, my goal is to mimic our existing functionality and UI to an extent that makes sense.

 The Web Interface 5.4 version of this web launcher looked like this:

 <img class="aligncenter size-full wp-image-2185" src="http://theorypc.ca/wp-content/uploads/2017/05/WI_UnauthStore.png" alt="" width="951" height="308" srcset="http://theorypc.ca/wp-content/uploads/2017/05/WI_UnauthStore.png 951w, http://theorypc.ca/wp-content/uploads/2017/05/WI_UnauthStore-300x97.png 300w, http://theorypc.ca/wp-content/uploads/2017/05/WI_UnauthStore-768x249.png 768w" sizes="(max-width: 951px) 100vw, 951px" />

-When you browse to the URL in Web Interface 5.4 the application is automatically launched. Â If it doesn&#8217;t launch, &#8220;click to connect&#8221; will launch it for you manually. Â This is the function and features I want.
+When you browse to the URL in Web Interface 5.4 the application is automatically launched. Â If it doesn't launch, "click to connect" will launch it for you manually. Â This is the function and features I want.

 Storefront, without any modifications, looks like this with an authenticated store: